mstarczewski/RcloneFileWatcherCore/README.md

 ### Configuration Parameters

 * `"LogLevel": Information|Error `" – Sets the logging level.
 Multiple levels can be combined using the pipe (|), e.g. Trace|Debug|Information|Warning|Error|Critical|Always.
+* `"LogPath": "RcloneFileWatcherCore.log"` – Specifies the log file path.
+Leave empty (`""`) to output logs to the console instead.
 * `"WatchingPath"` – Directory to monitor for changes
 * `"RcloneFilesFromPath"` – Path to the output file used with `--include-from` in rclone
 * `"RcloneBatch"` – Path to the batch script that runs rclone (executed every 30 seconds if changes are detected).
 This script **must** include the `--include-from` parameter